You Should Definitely Avoid Babe Ruth's Diet

 To call Babe Ruth "Bunyanesque" would exaggerate the stature of Paul Bunyan.
-Ruth was such a towering figure that during WWII, Japanese soldiers yelled, "To hell with Babe Ruth" when charging American troops, per ESPN.
-His Boston Red Sox teammate, Harry Hooper, watched him with awe, remarking, "I saw a man transformed into something pretty close to a god."
+Ruth was such a towering figure that when Japanese soldiers charged American troops during World War II, they reportedly yelled, "To hell with Babe Ruth!"
+As reported by ESPN, his Boston Red Sox teammate, Harry Hooper, would watch him with awe, remarking, "I saw a man transformed into something pretty close to a god."
 By the end of his legendary run, Ruth held an insane 56 MLB records.
 He was the first player to hit 30, 40, 50, and 60 home runs in a season.
-He also held the record for most career home runs for close to 40 years (via History).
+He also held the record for most career home runs for close to 40 years.

 Ruth was so athletically gifted that Columbia University researchers studied him.
 As Popular Science describes, "Ruth the Superman" had faster-than-average eyes and ears and above-average brainpower.
 His neurons presumably fired faster than a speeding bullet, and if he wasn't more powerful than a locomotive, he at least hit like a freight train.
 But his most superpowered organ was arguably his stomach.